 Fred Hammond, born in Venezuela, received his Bachelor and Master of Music from The Julliard School.
 He is currently teaching piano at the Young Pianists Program of the Indiana University and IUPUI Music Academy.
 He has played in Spain, France, Peru, Mexico, Colombia, Ecuador, Venezuela and the United States.
 Marina Berretta-Hammond, born in Argentina, graduated from the National Conservatory of Music and in 1992 received a Master of Music at Indiana University where she is on the adjunct faculty.

-Dr. Nathan Hess has appeared in concert throughout the United States and Europe in solo, chamber, and concerto settings.
-He has soloed with the Erie Philharmonic, Erie Chamber Orchestra, Orchard Park Symphony, Western New York Chamber Orchestra, New River Valley Symphony, York Symphony Orchestra (PA), and Ithaca College Chamber Orchestra, among others.
+Dr. Nathan Hess has appeared throughout the United States and Europe in solo, chamber, and concerto settings.
+He has soloed with the Erie Philharmonic, Erie Chamber Orchestra, Manassas Symphony Orchestra, Western New York Chamber Orchestra, York Symphony Orchestra, and Ithaca College Chamber Orchestra, among others.
 Recent guest recital appearances and masterclasses have included the Second Sunday Recital Series in Binghamton, NY; Bowling Green State University; West Chester University; Morgan State University; pre-college students in Stroudsburg, PA; Buffalo Piano Teachers Forum; and the High School for the Creative and Performing Arts in Pittsburgh.

 Dr. Hess is especially interested in the music of French composer Francis Poulenc and also twentieth and twenty-first century American music.
 He recently presented a lecture-recital on Ned Rorem’s music at the 2014 College Music Society Northeast Regional Conference.
-For five years Hess chaired the piano program at the Pennsylvania Governor’s School for the Arts (PGSA) in Erie, teaching piano to some of the state's most talented pre-college students.
+For five years Hess chaired the piano program at the Pennsylvania Governor’s School for the Arts in Erie, teaching piano to some of the state's most talented pre-college students.
 He performed in and produced a set of recordings for the textbook Harmony in Context, published by McGraw-Hill and written by Miguel Roig-Francoli.
-In addition to teaching and performing, Dr. Hess is active in Music Teachers National Association and also adjudicates frequently throughout the United States.
+In addition to teaching and performing, Dr. Hess is active in Music Teachers National Association and also adjudicates frequently throughout the region and East Coast.
 Currently he is Assistant Professor of Piano at Mercyhurst University in Erie, PA.
 Each August he teaches on the piano faculty at Rocky Ridge Music Center in Estes Park, Colorado.
 He can be heard on the Centaur label in a recording with flutist Susan Royal.

 SoYoung Lee - piano (YAS, Adult Piano Seminar)